 Faxed or e-mailed copies will not be accepted.

 - Texas A&M SAT code is 6003 and ACT code is 4198.

 - The highest composite or total score from a single test date will be considered for admission.

 - SAT and ACT scores expire after 5 years and cannot be used for admissions purposes.

 REQUIRED > to be sent from the testing agency

 - PROOF OF ENGLISH PROFICIENCY

-Applicants whose native language is not English are required to submit proof of English proficiency.
-For admission purposes must meet one of the criteria listed below.
-Please Note: English language proficiency requirements for enrollment may be greater than those required for admission.
+Applicants whose native language is not English are required to submit proof of English proficiency to be eligible for review.
+English proficiency can be demonstrated by one of the criteria below.

 - a minimum SAT: